 - a.
 Pass through points A and B where: - i.
-Point A lies within the volume of the FW Flap, no more than 25mm from its forward most point at this Y and between Y=200 and Y=225. - ii.
+Point A lies within the volume of the FW Flap, no more than 25mm from its forward most point at this Y and between Y=200 and Y=400. - ii.
 Point B lies within the volume of FW Flap, no more than 25mm from its forward most point at this Y and between Y=825 and Y=850. - b.
-Be no more than 70mm from the FW Flap at any point between points A and B. - Once the axis of rotation AB has been defined, two surfaces of revolution must be defined.
+Be no more than 70mm from the FW Flap at any point between points A and B. - c.
+Once the axis of rotation AB has been defined, two surfaces of revolution must be defined.
 These surfaces must: - i.
 Have the axis AB as their axis of revolution, and respectively pass through points A (one surface) or B (the other surface). - ii.
 Extend over the complete chord of the FW Flap, thus clearly defining its boundary in relation to the non-adjustable part of the Front Wing Profiles. - iii.
 Over their intersection with the FW Flap at its original design position (defined in accordance to Article 3.9.1), have a normal which does not subtend an angle greater than 30deg to the Y axis.

 - d.
-The original position of these profiles (as defined in accordance with Article 3.9.1) must be included within the overall range of adjustment.
-The maximum deviation for any point of these profiles between the uppermost and lowermost angle of adjustment must not exceed 40mm. - e.
+Compared to the original position of these profiles (as defined in accordance with Article 3.9.1), adjustment may only permit an increase of incidence of the slope defined in 3.9.1.g.i, and the maximum deviation for any point of these profiles from its original position must not exceed 35mm. - e.
 Minimal exceptions to the geometrical criteria of Article 3.9.1 for the wing profiles may be made in the junction between the adjustable and non-adjustable parts, in order to ensure the necessary level of sealing.
 Such parts must lie within 3mm from one of the two surfaces of revolution and their maximum size must be the minimum necessary amount required to achieve a 20mm overlap between the adjustable and the non-adjustable parts of the profiles over the whole range of movement.